craftingcity/The-Known-World/Prenotes Sept 10 24.md

 They don't need to travel much further before they will arrive in [[Bandeer]]. [[Hedwig a'Alden]] would greet them if they were to come to the townhall, and he would explain the situation;

-	- on the 15th of Replowing in the 106th year (the date of the Summer Communicae), a
+	- on the 15th of Replowing in the 106th year (the date of the Summer Communicae), a large field of Rye in Bandeer was torched.
+	- the farmstead is owned by the Hardwick family, father Algor, mother Britanna, and sons Yohan and Jonas. the Hardwicks have a muddy reputation, as Algor has a lifelong history of minor crimes or lies.
+	-
 ### What happened?